WaterFutures/water-futures-battle/docs/motivation.md

 Beyond system reliability and deep uncertainties, the complex governance requirements, such as the coordination between national, regional, and local administrations, present a major obstacle to integrated policy-making and long-term planning of these systems.

 Over the past decade, the field has steadily refined and built upon several approaches that address WDS planning under uncertainties.
-To begin, the introduction of staged design, where interventions are modelled in phases rather then in a single batch representing the target network, provided a tool to represent masterplans with more realism [e.g.,, @Creaco_Franchini_Walski_2014].
+To begin, the introduction of staged design, where interventions are modelled in phases rather then in a single batch representing the target network, provided a tool to represent masterplans with more realism [e.g., @Creaco_Franchini_Walski_2014].
 Next, this modelling framework was extended to include uncertainty, either through a robust approach that accounts for it [e.g., @Creaco_Franchini_Walski_2015], or through a flexible approach that develops a single plan with multiple pathways.
 In its simplest form, this takes the shape of a decision tree, where only one branch is implemented based on how uncertainties unfold [e.g., @Basupi_Kapelan_2015].